lfilho/sample-webextension/docs/development/README.md

 ## Intallation

-No mistery: `npm i`.
+1. Install node >= 13 -- We're using native ESM modules.
+2. Clone this repo and then run `npm install` within it.

+## Extension live reload and debugging

+Use `npm run develop` or `npm start` to run `web-ext run` behind the scenes.

+`web-ext` in an official tool from Mozilla that will

+- Spin up a browser instance (separate from your personal/already running one)
+- Watch for file changes and automatically load your extension code in it

+Learn how you can debug the extension on the browser on [Mozilla's Extension Workshop website](https://extensionworkshop.com/documentation/develop/debugging/).

 ## Tests

-Tests are located under `tests/` folder.
+Here some basic commands to run tests.
+For more information and guidance on **testing**, see [TESTING.md](/docs/development/TESTING.md)

+- **Folder.** All tests are in the [`/__tests__/`](/__tests__/) folder.
+- **Entrypoints.**
-The main entry point is `npm test`.
-That will run linting and then the actual test suit for you.
+  - **`npm run test`** or **`npm test`**.
+The main one.
+Will run `npm run lint` and then the actual test suit using `jest`.
+    - **`npm run test:watch`.** Will watch your files for changes and auto run `npm run test` when a file is changed.
+  - **`npm run lint`.** Will lint your javascript files.
+    - **`npm run lint:fix`.** Will lint your javascript files and auto-fix whatever it can.
+Automatically called before any commit.
+Details below.

-Check the npm scripts on `package.json` for what gets actually called behind that command.
+Check the npm scripts on [`package.json`](/package.json) for what gets actually called behind each command.

 ## Linting and formatting

-_See #35 for the initial work on this._

-1. We use [lint-staged](https://npm.im/lint-staged) and [husky](https://npm.im/husky) to automatically run tests before commits.
-Check the `husky` and `lint-staged` sections in `packaging.json` for more details on what it does.
+- We use **[lint-staged](https://npm.im/lint-staged)** and **[husky](https://npm.im/husky)** to automatically run tests before commits.
+Check their sections in [`package.json`](/package.json) for more details on what they do.
-2. We use [prettier](https://npm.im/prettier) to auto style our code so you don't have to worry about it. ✨
+- We use **[prettier](https://npm.im/prettier)** to auto style our code so you don't have to worry about it. ✨
+  - **`npm run format`.** Will auto format your js, json, css and markdown files using `prettier`.
+This command is called by lint-staged before any commit attempt.
-3. We use [eslint](https://npm.im/eslint) to lint (and fix, when possible) our code for common errors.
+- We use **[eslint](https://npm.im/eslint)** to lint (and fix, when possible) our code for common errors.
 It is configured to also report and fix `prettier` errors, making `eslint` our single entry point for static analysis.
+  - **`npm run lint:fix`.** Will lint your javascript files and auto-fix whatever it can.
+This command is called by lint-staged before any commit attempt.

+## Recommended dev setup

+For your daily development, we recommend:

+- Having one terminal window running `npm run develop`
+- Having one terminal window running `npm run test:watch`
-4. We recommend also running auto-linting and formatting upon file save with your editor, so your staging and committing flow is faster and with less surprises.
+- Running linting and formatting automatically upon file save with your editor/IDE, so your testing and committing flows are faster and with less surprises.
-5. Both `eslint` and `prettier` configurations are defined in `package.json`.

-## ESM modules - No bundlers

-For the purposes of this project/interview, I'll be using a modern version of Node and Firefox to develop and test the changes.
-That allows us to use ESM modules all the way from Node to the browser.
-If needed/time permitting, we can always add Snowpack or Webpack later have the usual transpilation done, but I wanted to save that time configuring all that boilerplate and slowing development down.

-Another reason not to demand a bundler upfront is that since this project is an extension, not a webapp.
-So it's likely it won't get huge like most webapps nowadays, and will be download just once when installing the extension (and the occasional update).
-Hence we don't need to rush towards minification, bundling, tree-shaking, etc.

-## No babel

-In addition to the rationale above about ESM modules, I anticipate the javascript in this project will be mainly vanilla javascript, not complex enough to need much else transpilation -- the only real external dependency is the WebExtension API which is already implemented in most major browsers for more than 2 years (and it's something that Babel wouldn't be able to "transpile" anyway).

 ## CI

-We're using Github Actions os our CI envirorment.
-Check the [.github folder](../../.github/workflows/) for what we are using.
-In sum:
+We're using Github Actions as our CI envirorment.
+Check the [workflows folder](/.github/workflows/) for what we are using.
+In sum, it:

-- `npm run test` on each PR.
+- Runs `npm run test` on each PR.
-- `npm run release` on each push to master, auto-generating a release, release notes, version bumps, etc. _See #36 for the initial work on it.
-And [the releases doc](./RELEASES.md) for more details on how releases are done._
+- Runs `npm run release` on each push to `master`, auto-generating a release, release notes, version bumps, etc. See the [RELEASES.md](/docs/development/RELEASES.md) for more details on how releases are done.

-## Git flow

-We're using feature branches and PRs to merge them to master.
-A branch can have as many commits as you like but PRs will be squashed into a single commit.
-So make your branches/PRs small and cohesive.
-This enables a more streamlined master's history, easier to rollback if needed, easier and faster to rebase, etc.
+- Create a new PR with the updated files and automerge it